indragiek/DominantColor/README.md

 ## DominantColor

-Finding the dominant colors of an image using the YUV color space and the k-means clustering algorithm.
+Finding the dominant colors of an image using the CIE LAB color space and the k-means clustering algorithm.

 ### Algorithm